 Each term of this series produces an additional eight correct digits in the result.
-When Gosper used this formula to compute 17 million digits of π in 1985, and it agreed to many millions of places with the prior estimates, this concluded the first proof of (13), as described in [15]!
+When Gosper used this formula to compute 17 million digits of π in 1985, and it agreed to many millions of places with the prior estimates, this concluded the first proof of (13).
+As described in [17], this computation can be shown to be exact enough to constitute a bona fide proof!
 Actually, Gosper first computed the simple continued fraction for π , hoping to discover some new things in its expansion, but found none.
+At the time of writing 500 million terms of the continued fraction for π have been computed by Neil Bickford (a teenager) without shedding light on whether the sequence is unbounded (see [1]).

 At about the same time, David and Gregory Chudnovsky found the following rational variation of Ramanujan's formula.
-It exists because $\sqrt{-163}$ corresponds to an imaginary quadratic field with class number one:
+Amazingly one can show that it exists because $\sqrt{-163}$ corresponds to an imaginary quadratic field with class number one: